Optimizing an online booking process

 PROBLEM

-Who are Venku’s customers and what mental models do they hold of online booking?
+1. Who are Venku’s primary users, and what mental models do they hold regarding online booking?

-What behaviorally informed strategies can we employ to reduce friction and increase trust?
+3. What UX strategies can reduce friction and increase trust in the booking process?

 Client: Venku